Lauri Ylönen: Solo career

-Most recently, Ylönen announced a solo album scheduled for release in March 2011 with the first single Heavy being out in February.
+Most recently, Ylönen announced a solo album scheduled for release in March 2011, with the first single Heavy being out in February.
 The material will have its premiere at Emma Gala on 26 February 2011.
-Ylönen stated that he wanted several songs, that did not fit The Rasmus, to be released as a major record rather than a demo or something like that.
+Ylönen stated that he wanted several songs that did not fit The Rasmus to be released as a major record rather than a demo or something like that.
 The album will be self-produced with his record label Dynasty Recordings.
 In February 2011 the title of the album was revealed, New World.
 It was later released on 30 March 2011 in Finland, with other European countries following.
-The first single was called Heavy, the video was shot by Owe Lingvall who had previously directed the singles Justify and October & April for The Rasmus.
-In May 2011 Lauri stated that In The City" would be the second single from his debut album.
+The first single was called Heavy, the video was shot by Owe Lingvall, who had previously directed the singles Justify and October & April for The Rasmus.
+In May 2011, Lauri stated that In The City" would be the second single from his debut album.
 The video was shot in Las Vegas.
-Throughout the summer Lauri toured the Finnish summer festivals and even a few European countries, his next stop was Germany in September 2011.
-In late September it was revealed that a remixed version of What Are You Waiting For would be his next single.
-Ylönen announced via his official website that he would continue his European tour starting with two dates in Russia for 2012.
-Recently he was nominated for best Finnish Act for the MTV EMA'S 2011.
-He subsequently won this category and went on to be nominated in the Best Worldwide Act.
+Throughout the summer, Lauri toured the Finnish summer festivals and even a few European countries; his next stop was Germany in September 2011.
+In late September, it was revealed that a remixed version of What Are You Waiting For would be his next single.
+Ylönen announced via his official website that he would continue his European tour, starting with two dates in Russia in 2012.
+Recently, he was nominated for Best Finnish Act for the MTV EMA'S 2011.
+He subsequently won this category and went on to be nominated for the Best Worldwide Act.

 Personal life

 He has a son named Julius, born in April 2008, with Finnish singer Paula Vesala whom he married on 8 November 2014 in Las Vegas.
-The couple filed a statement on 29 December 2014 and the marriage was registered in Helsinki on 5 January 2015.
+The couple filed a statement on 29 December 2014, and the marriage was registered in Helsinki on 5 January 2015.
 The family moved to Los Angeles in autumn 2014.
 In September 2016 it was reported that the couple had filed for divorce after being together for 12 years.

 Ylönen is currently in a domestic partnership with Finnish model Katriina Mikkola.
-The couple have two children together, a son named Oliver (born 29 December 2017) and a daughter Ever Marlene (born 17 October 2021).
+The couple have two children together, a son named Oliver (born 29 December 2017) and a daughter, Ever Marlene (born 17 October 2021).
 The family resides in Miami.